sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/ZTP.md

 ## Step 5:
-**IOS XE Device:** Now the prerequisites for ZTP are met and the device is ready to be reloaded once the previous configuration is removed – this is to ensure that the Day0 ZTP process is initialized once the switch boots.
+**IOS XE Device:** Now the prerequisites for ZTP are met and the device will use these configurations once it's reloaded to ensure that the Day 0 ZTP process is initialized once the switch boots.
 This emulates a new, un-configured device that is ready to provisioned.

 ## Conclusion
 The Cisco IOS XE Catalyst 9300 switch will  successfully completed the Zero Touch Provisioning process and and be fully configured on the network.
 Because of the pre-configuration within the ztp-simple.py file, all use cases for the related IOS XE Programmability Lab have been enabled.
 Specifically, the switch has an IP, username/password, SSH access enabled, and the programmatic NETCONF and RESTCONF interfaces have also been configured and enabled.